turingschool-examples/adopt_dont_shop/README.md

 And I do see a button to reject them
 ```

-## Admin Shelter Views
+## Database Logic Part 2

-These stories build out admin views for shelters.
-They will emphasize SQL and ActiveRecord concepts.
+These stories emphasize SQL and ActiveRecord concepts.

+```
-### SQL Only
+SQL Only Story

 For this story, you should write your queries in raw sql.
-You can use the [ActiveRecord find_by_sql](https://guides.rubyonrails.org/active_record_querying.html#finding-by-sql) method to execute raw sql queries.
+You can use the ActiveRecord find_by_sql method to execute raw sql queries: https://guides.rubyonrails.org/active_record_querying.html#finding-by-sql

-```
 Admin Shelters Show Page

 As a visitor